Math 108 Intermediate Algebra

 Homework Due Dates

-HW A is due Saturday after class at 9 p.m.
+HWA is due for full credit Saturday after class at 9:00 PM

-HW B is due Tuesday before the next class at 9 p.m.
+HWB is due for full credit Tuesday before the next class at 9:00 PM

 If your class meets on Friday:

-HW A is due Monday after class at 9 p.m.
+HWA is due for full credit Monday after class at 9:00 PM

-HW B is due Thursday before the next class at 9 p.m.
+HWB is due for full credit Thursday before the next class at 9:00 PM

-- If a student does not meet the homework deadlines, the student may continue to work on the homework.
-However, a 40% penalty will be assessed for all homework problems that are submitted late.
-The submission date for homework is 9 p.m. on the day of class.
+- If a student does not meet the HWA deadline, then students may continue to work on the HWA assignment.
+However, a 10% penalty will be assessed for all homework A problems that are submitted late.
+Similarly, late HWB questions will be assessed a 10% penalty.
+Assignments cannot be submitted after 9:00 PM on the day class meets.

-(There are 10 quizzes; one will be dropped)
+(There are 10 quizzes; two will be dropped)